kreo/kreo/README.md

 ⌁: [#UXEngineer](https://twitter.com/search?q=%23UXEngineer&src=hashtag_click) <br>
 ⬡: [@_kreo](https://twitter.com/_kreo) <br>
-▽: When you observe the black sky of your mind, observe with other eyes because also stars can't shine without darkness <br>
+▽: When you observe the black sky of your mind, observe with other eyes... also stars can't shine without darkness <br>

 ### Hi there 👋, my name is Fabio Cencetti.
 I'm an UX Engineer and i live in Italy with my 2 daughters and my wife.
 I love writing code, learning new things, and swimming.
 I also like to draw, watch movies, and spend time with my Familiy.